-Akintunde Ahmad is a junior at Yale University studying sociology.
+Akintunde Ahmad is a rising senior at Yale University studying sociology.
 He is one of five first-place winners of Jopwell's 2016 Black Student Experience Essay Grant

 I've been blessed enough to make good decisions, get just the right amount of exposure, and have just enough luck.
 But I’m no one’s counterpoint to a so-called lack of ambition.